.

 declare, declared, declaring, declares.verbs

-transitive verb use.to make known by whatever means; to awaken one to; announce; to state.emphatically; affirm; to reveal or make manifest; to; to tell; preach; show; to herald; publish; to make a full statement of (dutiable goods, for example); in games, to designate (a trump suit or no trump) with the final bid of a hand in the game of bridge
+transitive verb use.to make known by whatever means; to awaken one to; announce; to state.emphatically; affirm; to reveal or make manifest; to tell; preach; show; to herald; publish; to make a full statement of (dutiable goods, for example); in games, to designate (a trump suit or no trump) with the final bid of a hand in the game of bridge

 intransitive verb use.to make a declaration; to proclaim one's support, choice, opinion or resolution; assert; to state one's intent; to make clear